XDracam/unity-corelibrary/Documentation/06_corelib-generic-pool.md

 When the pool does not find any item to reuse (which never happens in our example, why later), it's behaviour depends on the value of `GrowRate`.
 You see, in order to prevent glitches when there suddenly are no bullet lefts, the pool **grows** similar to the way a `List<T>` grows it's underlying array.
 When an item is requested but there are no free items to be found, the pool grows by a factor of `GrowRate`.
 Per default, `GrowRate` is set to `0.3`.
 There is a rough estimation. *If you know better, set it yourself.*

 In the above case, since we never run out of bullets, we set `GrowRate = 0`.
-Now when we run out of bullets due to a bug, an `Error` is thrown to signal that something went wrong.
+Now when we run out of bullets due to a bug, an `PoolOutOfItemsException` is thrown to signal that something went wrong.

 ## Usage from the Inspector